 Illuminating the Blind Spots – Why gender and race still matter in STEM

-In wide-ranging presentations by respected scholars, educators and scientists, the 2013 Nelson Series will explore how diversity has and will shape advances in science, technology, engineering and mathematics (STEM).
-Speakers will share ideas about how to broaden participation and reduce discrimination in STEM and beyond.
+In wide-ranging presentations by respected scholars, educators and scientists, the 2013 Nelson Series explored how diversity has and will shape advances in science, technology, engineering and mathematics (STEM).
+Speakers shared ideas about how to broaden participation and reduce discrimination in STEM and beyond.

 - Eduardo Bonilla-Silva’s presentation now available on our YouTube channel

 Professor and chair, Sociology Department, Duke University.
 Author of the best-selling book Racism without Racists.

 Eduardo Bonilla-Silva is chair of the sociology department at Duke University and author of Racism without Racists.
 His research interests include racial stratification, social theory, critical race methods and political sociology.
 He’s authored several books, including White Supremacy and Racism in the Post-Civil Rights Era, Racism without Racists, White Out: The Continuing Significance of Racism and State of White Supremacy: Racism, Governance and the United States.
 His awards include the Lewis Coser Award (2007) and the Cox-Johnson-Frazier Award (2011).
 He earned his bachelor’s in sociology from the University of Puerto Rico, Río Piedras, and his master’s and doctorate in sociology from the University of Wisconsin, Madison.